yriyazi/UT-Adaptive_Control_400/Simulation-1/README.md

 Many real-world systems exhibit nonlinear behavior.
 This simulation focuses on identifying the parameters of a nonlinear system.
 Nonlinear system identification is crucial for accurately modeling and controlling complex systems.
 The code provided demonstrates techniques to identify the parameters of a nonlinear system in an adaptive control context.

-## Usage

-1. Navigate to the desired simulation directory: `cd Simulation1`
-2. Review the code and resources for each identified scenario.
-3. Run the simulation code: `python offline_identification.py` (replace with the appropriate filename)

 Make sure to follow the specific instructions provided within each scenario's folder and adapt the code to your requirements.

 ## Contributing